Sports in Philadelphia: Soccer

-By 1900, soccer had become popular among cricket clubs in the city so in 1902 they decided to established a league, named "Philadelphia Cricket Clubs League".
-Founding members were Belmont, Germantown, Kensington, and Frankford clubs.
+By 1900, soccer had become widely popular among cricket clubs in the city, resulting in the establishment of the "Philadelphia Cricket Clubs League" in 1902.
+Founding members were the Belmont, Germantown, Kensington, and Frankford clubs.
 Merion Cricket Club also fielded a team to compete in the recently formed league.
 The popularity of the sport also attracted some collegiate teams to the league, such as Haverford, which debuted that season.